Frequently Asked Questions

 Are there volunteer opportunities?
 How do I sign up?

 Yes.
 Tufts volunteer staff is assigned to at least three watering stations throughout the course.
 Volunteers can register though the Boston Athletic Association website.
-Volunteer slots are limited and are filled on a first come, first served basis.
-Parents and friends of PMC runners have the opportunity of being bussed to mile nine, where they can cheer on the runners from Tufts trustee Dr. David McGrath’s Natick Animal Hospital.
+Volunteer slots are limited and are filled on a first-come, first-served basis.
+Parents and friends of TMT runners have the opportunity of being bussed to mile nine, where they can cheer on the runners from Tufts Trustee Dr. David McGrath’s Natick Animal Hospital.

 For Donors: